apache/dubbo-website/content/en/docs/v2.7/dev/code-smell.md

 title: "Bad Smell"
 linkTitle: "Bad Smell"
 weight: 12
-description: "Bade code small which should be avoided"
+description: "Bad code smells which should be avoided"
 ---

 Ugly Dubbo design or implementation will be record here.